1. I live near Bradford, but spend 3-4 days a week (and occasional weekends) in London.

 2. I'm married and polyamorous.
-My wife and family are Oopp North, whilst Dahn Sarf I have a rather wonderful partner since August 2013.
+My wife and son are Oopp North, whilst Dahn Sarf I have a rather wonderful partner who I've been deeply besotted with since August 2013.

 4. I love tinkering with things.

 5. I love playing board games (there are SO many that are infinitely more interesting than Monopoly)

 6. I'm a Grammar Nazi.

 9. I use semi-colons far too often, frequently falling foul of my own pedantry (see (6)).